Diogo-Santoro/Diogo-Santoro/README.md

 ## Hi!
 I'm Diogo Santoro

 - 💭 Very communicative and able to lead if its necessary
-- 🔎 Focusing on Back-End development
+- 🔎 Focusing on Full Stack development
 - 🔭 Working for ISBET (Instituto Brasileiro Pró-Educação, Trabalho e Desenvolvimento)
 - 🌱 Studying and Working